ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 #### Improvements

-##### JSON to Record Converter
+##### JSON to record converter
-Updated the conversion logic to handle certain scenarios more effectively.
+Improved JSON value to Ballerina record conversion logic.

 ###### Handling of array of elements/objects
 Instead of looking at the first object of the array, all elements/objects would be looked at to generate the record field.